rune/rune/docs/docs/advanced/server-side-logic.md

 ## Editor Integration

-If you use [ESLint](https://eslint.org/), it's also possible to get warnings for potentially unsafe code directly in your editor.
+If you use [ESLint](https://eslint.org/), you can get warnings for potentially unsafe code directly in your editor!

-First, install `eslint-plugin-rune`:
+First, install the Rune eslint plugin:

 ```bash
 npm install eslint-plugin-rune --save-dev
 ```

-Next, add `rune` to the extends section of your `.eslintrc` configuration file:
+Next, add the plugin to the extends section of your `.eslintrc` configuration file:

 ```json
 {